Predicted values based on the G-means clustering model.

 - object

-new data to predict on.- method
+New data to predict on.- method

-power of the Minkowski distance.
-Default is2
+Power of the Minkowski distance.
+Default is2.- ...

-additional arguments.
+Additional arguments.

 Details

-method for G-means clustering assigns new data points to the nearest
+The predict method for G-means clustering assigns new data points to the nearest

 cluster center identified by the G-means algorithm.
 The method uses the specified